Updated on 2025-08-22 GMT+08:00

 describe

 The describe command is similar to the get command.
-The main distinction is that the get command provides detailed information about a resource, while the describe command provides status information about a resource in a cluster.
-The describe command is similar to the get command, but it does not support the -o option.
+The main distinction is that the get command provides details about a resource, while the describe command only provides status information about a resource in a cluster.
+In addition, the describe command does not support the -o flag.
 For resources of the same type, the describe command provides the same output format and content.

 kubectl describe pod <podname>